PipedreamHQ/pipedream/docs/docs/nodejs20-faq-2024-02/README.md

 ### What do I need to do?

-If you are not planning to re-deploy a workflow, you do not need to do anything.
+If you are not planning to update and re-deploy a workflow [impacted by this update](#will-this-impact-my-workflows), you do not need to do anything.

 Otherwise, to successfully connect to your database, you can disable server identity verification or include CA certificates for your database.